Two full-time job opportunities at King’s Climate & Sustainability

 Systems thinking.
 Holistically conceptualising patient care in terms of the ‘triple bottom line’.

 Strategic thinking.
-Incorporating sustainability thinking into quality improvement.
+Incorporating sustainability into quality improvement.

 Self-awareness.
 Students becoming aware of their agency even if they don’t have leadership in their job titles.